astronomer/docs/learn/airflow-kafka.md

     <CodeBlock language="python">{walking_my_pet}</CodeBlock>

-    This DAG acts as a downstream dependency to the `listen_to_the_stream` DAG and has its runs triggered via the `TriggerDagRunOperator` within the `listen_for_mood` task.
+    This DAG acts as a downstream dependency to the `listen_to_the_stream` DAG.
 You can add any tasks to this DAG.

 ## Step 6: Run the DAGs

-Now that all 3 DAGs are ready, lets see how they work together.
+Now that all 3 DAGs are ready, run them to see how they work together.

 1. Make sure all DAGs are unpaused in the Airflow UI and that your Kafka cluster is running.